-The sample design for the HINTS Cycle 1 survey consisted of a two-stage design.
-In the first stage, a stratified sample of addresses was selected from a file of residential addresses, and in the second-stage, a sample of adults within the sampled households was selected.
+The sample design for the HINTS Cycle 2 survey consisted of a two-stage design.
+In the first stage, a stratified sample of addresses was selected from a file of residential addresses.
+In the second-stage, one adult was selected within each sampled household.